 Guildford is within easy reach of Heathrow and Gatwick Airports both only around a forty minute drive away, and has a direct rail link to Gatwick.
 Guildford also has exceptional rail links to London with trains to London Waterloo taking just 40 minutes and running approximately every 15 minutes during peak time.
 Guildford also has excellent rail links to the South Coast (around 50 minutes by rail).
 Guildford is just 15 minutes from the M25 and is also served by the M3 and A3, Making Guildford the perfect spot from which to explore the whole of South East England.

-As a place to shop, Guildford has a recently refurbished Friary Shopping Centre alongside a particularly good selection of stores situated on the picturesque and historic High Street.
+As a place to shop, Guildford has a recently refurbished Friary Shopping Centre - which can you learn more about here alongside a particularly good selection of stores situated on the picturesque and historic High Street.
 There is also a huge variety of smaller, independent and specialist shops.

 Offering a rich variety of entertainment throughout the year, the Yvonne Arnaud theatre stages pre-and post-West end productions and G Live hosts everything from stand-up comedy to classical concerts by Guildford's own Philharmonic Orchestra.

 A number of festivals are held from spring through to autumn, celebrating music, literature, arts and crafts and even cricket!
-The wide range of activities available at The Spectrum Leisure Centre includes swimming, ice-skating and tenpin bowling, while the recently refurbished 1930's Lido is ideal for swimming outdoors in the summer months.
+The wide range of activites avilable at The Spectrum Leisure Centre - which you can read more about here - includes swimming, ice-skating and tenpin bowling, while the recently refurbished 1930's Lido is ideal for swimming outdoors in the summer months.

 Guildford and the surrounding areas also offer many places of interest.
 In the streets and lanes around the cobbled High street, there awaits a wealth of history to discover including the castle built by William the Conqueror - Surrey's only Royal castle - and the house and grave of the author Lewis Carroll.

 Near Guildford, Loseley Park, a beautiful Elizabethan mansion with exquisite gardens, has been home to the same family since the 16th century.
 Hatchlands, a handsome brick-built house with interiors by Robert Adam, is home to a most unusual collection of keyboard instruments.
 Here an audio tour allows the visitor to listen to the instruments once played by Mahler, Chopin, Elgar and Marie-Antoinette.
-The Royal Horticultural Society Garden at Wisley is acclaimed by gardeners throughout the world and close by is Painshill, a delightful restored 18th century landscape garden.
+The Royal Horticultural Society Garden at Wisley - which you can read more about here - is acclaimed by gardeners throughout the world and close by is Painshill, a delightful restored 18th century landscape garden.

 Although not technically a city as Guildford is yet to receive a royal charter, Guildford has a cathedral.
-Consecrated in 1961, Guildford Cathedral dominates the town and is floodlit to spectacular effect at night.
+Consecrated in 1961, Guildford Cathedral - which you can learn about here - dominates the town and is floodlit to spectacular effect at night.
 Inside, the honey-coloured stone and white marble floors combine with soaring arches to give an impression of lightness, space and tranquillity.

 Wanting to relax in Guildford?
 Why not hire a narrow boat or rowing boat and splash about on the National Trust's Wey Navigation, which turns through the town?
 Alternatively, there are lovely walks along the towpath out into the countryside where you will find a host of charming villages, beautiful gardens and historic buildings to explore.